What is Authorised Capital of a Company?

 Conclusion

 It is understandable that the concept of share capital can be confusing, especially for young entrepreneurs.
-However, once you have an idea on what is auhtorised and paid up share capital of a company, it becomes easy to understand.
+However, once you have an idea on what is private limited company and its authorised capital, it becomes easy to start your business journey.
 LegalWiz.in experts are at your beck and call to help you understand the business economy!

 Frequently Asked Questions